 The Sognefjord area has some of the best and most versatile off-piste terrain in Norway, ranging from easy accessible areas in and around the ski centers to the highest mountain peaks in Norway in Jotunheimen National Park.

 Two of the best freeskiing and ski touring areas are the valleys of Sogndalsdalen and Jostedalen.
 Both have previously been used for photo shoots and as film locations.
 The ultimate skiing experience, though, is probably to ski from a mountain top and all the way down to the shores of the fjord, or skiing down one of the many spectacular glaciers in the area.

-The guide companies Fimbul Jostedal and Norgesguidene have experienced local guides guaranteed to find the best snow and the best places to go.
+The guide companies Bre og Fjell, Norgesguidene (Norwegian only), Fimbul Jostedal, and Sogndal Lodge have experienced local guides guaranteed to find the best snow and the best places to go.

 If you plan to go off-piste skiing without a guide, remember to take into consideration the avalanche risk and weather conditions, and you do this at your own risk and responsibility.
 Always let someone know where you are going and when you expect to return.

 Since you are in off-piste heaven, why not take a day to combine great skiing with an avalanche safety course, to better be able to judge where to go and how to behave outside the slopes?
 You can also take a powder snow skiing course or a randonnée skiing course.